-- Provide free training resources (e.g., Hootsuite, Shopify, and Appcues “Universities”)
+- Provide free training resources (e.g., Hootsuite Academy, Shopify Academy, and Appcues User Onboarding Academy)

 This is more marketing than product, but it’s smart to build social proof into the product.
 Some examples are: show how many people have performed the action, create expectations or obligations from a real person or friend, or reference a person’s face or name.

-I also have this crazy idea of a group chat box for all the live visitors on the website and the customer success rep. I haven’t seen it, but this concept maps to a real world environment where you can chat and see other people around you.
-Wouldn’t that be cool in an e-commerce site?
+I also have this crazy idea to create a group chat box for all the live visitors on the website and the customer success rep. I haven’t seen it, but this concept maps to a real-world environment where you can chat and see other people around you.
+Wouldn’t that be cool on an e-commerce site?
 Maybe even show a feed of what people just bought?
 Folks might go to Tesco Groceries just to see who else is there!

 Another idea is instead of a generic “like” or “tweet” for your e-commerce product, how about creating a button that says: “Interesting t-shirt.
 Should I buy this? <yes> or <no>.”
 Yes or no are links that tally the vote on the product page for a user.

-The benefits to the user are it allows him to determine if that product is cool among his peers (facilitates buying decision), he has something interesting to say, and it effectively bookmarks the product in his social media stream.
-The benefits to the business are you get to increase product awareness and traffic, get insights on the product, and increase your conversion for that original buyer.
+The benefits to the user are that it allows him to determine if that product is cool among his peers (facilitates buying decision), and it effectively bookmarks the product in his social media stream.
+The benefits to the business are that you get to increase product awareness and traffic, get insights on the product, and increase your conversion for the original buyer.

-Also, recently, there’s been a bunch of interesting hardware startups with pre-orders that I think I want to buy but am very hesitant because it’s a big risk (no reviews, no showroom, no guarantee, etc.).
-But if a friend could take that jump with me, I’d be more comfortable about spending money on a crazy idea.
+Imagine if there was a new product startup with pre-orders that you think you might want to buy.
+You might be hesitant because it’s a big risk (no reviews, no showroom, no guarantee, etc.).
+But if a friend could take that jump with you, you’d be more comfortable about spending money on a crazy idea.
 So how about creating a feature that helps users ask friends to buy along with them?

 Reminders and external notifications

-Another marketing-ish engagement feature is reminders: notification emails, drip emails, just-saying-hi emails, SMS, and tweets.
-Eric Ries explains this technique in more detail here.
+Another marketing-ish engagement feature is reminders: notification emails (like the Evernote reminder above), drip emails, just-saying-hi emails, SMS, and tweets.

 Imagine if Dropbox punished you for not inviting friends.
 (They don’t.)